Valeria Richards: Powers and abilities

 Valeria possesses no superhuman abilities, but possesses remarkable intelligence that she claims surpasses her father's.
 This enabled her to solve a Rubik's Cube at a young age and create advanced technology, such as an artificially intelligent toy and a special belt that recreates her mother's force fields.
 The device also allows her to neutralize her brother's powers and travel through time.
 Valeria also used an armored costume that mixed elements of the Fantastic Four's uniform and Doctor Doom's armor.
 She could summon the armor, apparently through the metallic paint of Doom's mask on her fingernails.

-In Marvel Knights 4, Johnny Storm encounters an alternate timeline variant of Valeria who developed Sue's invisibility.
+In Marvel Knights 4, Johnny Storm encounters an alternate timeline version of Valeria who developed Sue's invisibility.

 Reception

 In 2021, CBR.com ranked Valeria Richards / Brainstorm 2nd in their "Marvel: 10 Smartest Female Characters" list.

 Other versions

 What If...?

-Two alternate universe variants of Valeria Richards appear in What If...? (vol. 2) #30.
+Two alternate universe versions of Valeria Richards appear in What If...? (vol. 2) #30.